 It’s important to cook things like cheesecake, or my crème brulee recipe in a water bath because ovens are dry, and they can cause the tops of delicate cakes like this to crack or split.

 WHAT IF MY CHEESECAKE CRACKED

-Believe it or not a cracked or split cheesecake is purely cosmetic and has zero effect on the flavor or consistency of your cheesecake.
+Believe it or not a cracked or split cheesecake is purely cosmetic and has zero effect on the flavor or consistency of it.
 Most cheesecakes are topped off with stuff, so you’ll never know, however if you refuse to have a cracked or split cheesecake than here are few things to help avoid it.

 - Make sure all of your ingredients were completely mixed in and there were no huge chunks of cream cheese in it.